mvallejo3/do-genai-api/README.md

 # DO GenAI API

-A Flask-based REST API that provides an interface to DigitalOcean's GenAI services.
+A Flask-based REST API that provides an interface to DigitalOcean's AI services.
 This API enables you to manage AI agents, upload files to DigitalOcean Spaces for knowledge bases, re-index knowledge bases, interact with available models, and more.

 **NOTE:** Currently in active development.
 There will be more features and functionality added soon.